paluch05/springtask/README.md

 My first experience with Spring framework.
 Program has to do anything, only must consist of at least one service and one controller.
-Used my previous task, where program returned n element of Fibonacci sequence.
+Used my previous task, where program returned n-th element of Fibonacci sequence.